pisgahk/nvim/README.md

 apt install imagemagick tokei
 ```

-- You need to have the excalidraw app installed as a Progressive Web App(PWA) and configured as default application for .excalidraw files.
+- You need to have the excalidraw app installed as a [Progressive Web App (PWA)](https://en.wikipedia.org/wiki/Progressive_web_app) and configured as default application for .excalidraw files.
 The plugin provides a custom opener that tries to find the file in the link, even if you configure it to use relative paths.

 > Open [Excalidraw.com](https://excalidraw.com) using your Chromium-based web browser(Brave, Chrome, Edge).
 >
-> Click the three dots in top right in browser's menu > **Install Excalidraw** > Set the default app for the .excalidraw files(Right click > Open With > Excalidraw)
+> Click the three dots in top right in browser's menu > **Install Excalidraw** > Set the default app for the .excalidraw files (Right click > Open With > Excalidraw)
+>
+> Once you use the excalidraw command, I have set it to store the `.excalidraw` files in `<working_dir>/.bulb/excalidraw/` for better organization of the codebase instead of the default `~/.excalidraw/` dir.
+> <br> You can check it out in `.config/nvim/lua/plugins/extras.lua` .

 # Features May2k25.